coffeedave/greenpower-racing-datalogger/README.md

 # Greenpower Racing Datalogger
-Project to Create and document creation of a Raspberri Pi Zero 2 based data logger for Greenpower Electric Car Racing
+This is a project to create a Raspberri Pi Zero 2 based data logger for Greenpower Electric Car Racing.

-Greenpower run an electric car racing series for schools, [GreenPower Formula 24](https://www.greenpower.co.uk/), where they can build and race an extric car from scratch or from a kit.
+Greenpower run an electric car racing series for schools, [GreenPower Formula 24](https://www.greenpower.co.uk/), where they can build and race an electric car from scratch or from a kit.
 As part of the racing series it's useful to be able to collect data on the car and driver performance, including speed, track position, component temeratures inside the car, power usage etc. With this information the car performance can be optimised and improved, and drivers coached to improve lap times and race distance.

-There are no commercially avaialble off the shelf tools to record what is needed, and as a result this project is designed to be a tutorial and guide to create a data logger from scratch using common raspberry pi based components that the team can build and utilise for race performance.
+There are no inexpensive, commercially available, off the shelf tools to record what is needed, and Greenpower is all about learning STEM so we should build one!

+This project is designed to be a tutorial and guide to create a data logger from scratch using common raspberry pi based components that the team can build and utilise for race performance.

 ## Design Principles
 This data logger is intended to be able to be constructed by a School team (Year 7+) on thier own out of commonly available parts.
 Electronics, soldering, Linux command line, Python programming, 3D CAD, 3D printing and other skills are needed to be able to complete and test the logger.
 To install it in the car the team will need to create cases for all the components as well as work out how to run a wiring loom to bring all the sensor data back to the location of the RPi.